seanyoungberg/ps-aws-lab-cnf-eks/README.md

 aws autoscaling set-desired-capacity --region eu-central-1 --auto-scaling-group-name rwe-cnv3-ng1 --desired-capacity 2
 ```

+# panorama
+Create device group and template stack that will be referenced later on.
+To bring up BGP peering with multus hosts deployed by TF you will need to create a template with the necessary VR/BGP/interface configuration.
+The cli commands creating these are in the *panorama_bgp_template.cli* file.
+Reference that template in the template stack.

 # Helm
 go to the main folder when you cloned the repo